brandgor7/cisco-duo-helpdesk-app/README.md

-# gve_devnet_duo_manual_push_auth
+# cisco_duo_helpdesk_app
-This application provides a secure, web-based interface for Duo Administrators to verify the identity of individuals calling into branch locations.
+For Duo MFA customers, this application provides a secure, web-based interface for helpdesk agents to verify the identity of individuals calling into the helpdesk.
-It leverages Duo's two-factor authentication system to ensure that callers are who they claim to be, thereby enhancing security and preventing unauthorized access to sensitive information.
+It leverages Duo's two-factor authentication API system to ensure that callers are who they claim to be, thereby enhancing security and preventing unauthorized access to sensitive information.
+Two methods of authentication are supported: Duo Push and Token (either hardware or from the Duo app).

 ## Contacts
 * Rey Diaz
 * Mark Orszycki
+* Brandon Gordon

 ## Solution Components
 * Authentication: Cisco Duo API